chef/chef-web-docs/chef_master/source/delivery_truck.rst

 Read the Tutorial
 =====================================================
-To learn more about how to set up a project pipeline for a single cookbook and simple application, follow the steps outlined in the `Build a continuous deployment pipeline with Chef Delivery <https://learn.chef.io/delivery/get-started/>`__ tutorial on https://learn.chef.io/tutorials/.
+To learn more about how to set up a project pipeline for a single cookbook and simple application, follow the steps outlined in the `Build a continuous deployment pipeline with Chef Automate <https://learn.chef.io/delivery/get-started/>`__ tutorial on https://learn.chef.io/tutorials/.

 Project Cookbooks